jianghui2000/jianghui2000.github.io/README.md

 # ITSHOLDING.github.io
-# This is a blog which aims at helping myself practice coding.
+This is a blog which aims at helping myself practice coding.
+All right.This README.md uses markdown.